Note

 import numpy as np

-The design matrix for the unpaired test doesn’t need any more columns For the paired test, we include an intercept for each subject.
+The design matrix for the unpaired test needs to add an intercept, For the paired test, we include an intercept for each subject.

 subject_effect = np.vstack((np.eye(n_subjects), np.eye(n_subjects)))